395t/coding-assignment-week-9-imp-2/README.md

 The original authors' [NeRF implementation](https://github.com/bmild/nerf) was done in TensorFlow.
 NeRF is built using an MLP that maps from location and direction to color and opacity (of pixels).
 The difficulty in implementing NeRF is in the data preprocessing to clean the images with the spatial and directional data necessary for the model to correctly learn.
 Once the spatial representation is learned, any camera location within the sparse dataset can be simulated or added together to create small clips.

-The test below compares a PyTorch implementation based off of this [github](https://github.com/kwea123/nerf_pl) with the original author's implementation of applying to NeRF to images of a fern.
+The test below compares a PyTorch implementation based off of this [github](https://github.com/kwea123/nerf_pl) with the original author's implementation of applying NeRF to images of a fern.

 <img src="Output/fern.gif">
 <img src="Output/Fern PSNR.png">

-The original paper achieved a PSNR of 25.17 while our's was generally closer to about 27.
+The original paper achieved a PSNR of 25.17 while ours was generally closer to about 27.
 The main difference in training was that our implementation had a slower learning rate decay.

 Training took close to 8 hours on Colab.